 Time: 8 AM – 10 AM

-Binh Tay Market, known as “Cho Lon,” is the most prominent wholesale market in Saigon.
+Binh Tay Market, known as “Cho Lon,” is Saigon’s most prominent wholesale market.
 Binh Tay Market was built in 1928 by a Chinese businessman.
 It just currently closed for renovation in 2017 in Chinatown, but temporary booths of over 1,000 shops are set up near Thap Muoi Street.
-This busy local market in District 6 is where visitors can come to witness the local trades.
+This busy local market in District 6 is where visitors can witness the local trades.

 Location: 57A Thap Muoi Street, Ward 2, District 6, Ho Chi Minh City

 Saigon is a busy city with many things to do, and this guide introduces you to the free things to do.
 From historical sights to parks and local markets, visiting these attractions can give you a glimpse of the local lifestyle and customs.
-To check out other attractions in the city, read more about the 3-day customized itinerary in our Saigon Travel Guide or places to visit and things to do in Ho Chi Minh City.
+To check out other attractions in the city, read more about the 3-day customized itinerary in our Saigon Travel Guide.